labaneilers/hashly/README.md

   -v, --verbose            Emit verbose output
   -i, --include            A globbing expression.
 If specified, only matching files will be processed.
   -e, --exclude            A globbing expression.
 Any matching files will not be processed.
 Takes precedence over --include.
+  --passthrough            A globbing expression.
+Any matching files will not be copied as-is to the destination folder.
+                               Has no effect if the destination is the same as the source.
   -m, --manifest-format    The format for the manifest file.
 Currently supports "json" or "tab" (tab delimited).
                                Default is "json"
   -b, --base-dir           Specifies the path to a folder.
 If specified, all paths included in the manifest will be